- Learn how to build a healthy plate

 Fats are essential for your diet as they contain valuable essential fatty acids, but the type you choose and the amount you consume are important.
 Be sure to choose primarily plant-based liquid oils like olive, soybean, and canola oil rather than solid animal fats like butter and lard.
 You can also get oils from many types of fish, as well as avocados, and unsalted nuts and seeds.
 Although oils are essential for health they do contain about 120 calories per tablespoon.
 It is vital to balance oil consumption with total caloric intake.
 The Nutrition Facts label provides the information to help you make healthful decisions.

 In short, substituting vegetables and fruits in place of foods high in added sugars, solid/saturated fats, and sodium is a good way to make a nutrient-poor diet healthy again.
 Vegetables are full of nutrients and antioxidants that help promote good health and reduce the risk for developing chronic diseases such as stroke, heart disease, high blood pressure, Type 2 diabetes, and certain types of cancer.
-Starting with these small shifts in your diet as mentioned above will boost your overall health profile.
+Starting with these small shifts in your eating pattern as mentioned above will boost your overall health profile.

 Healthy Eating Index